AymaRehman/DE0917_Lab1/README.md

 This program expects at least 2 and at most 5 arguments:

-`-d or --dir and then source dirctory name`
+`-d or --dir and then source directory name`
 These are mandatory.

 ` -o or --output-dir and then output directory name`